 The trick with this type of project is not to hesitate or think about it too much.
-Just take a photo, and upload it to your chosen social media or 365 project app.
+Just take a photo, and upload it to your chosen social media.
 That’s day 1 done!
 And tomorrow, take another photo and upload it.
 That’s day 2 sorted!
 Then just carry on taking and uploading a photo every day.

 Day 333 – Fisherman’s Window

 Don’t stress about whether your photo is “good enough.”
 You can be sure that your photography will improve over the course of the year – that’s the whole point of the project.

 While many of your photos are likely to be taken in your own home or in places that you pass by every day, try to make the effort to go to new places too.

 An unfamiliar situation is great for rejuvenating your creativity and adding variety to your photo album.
 Going on a photo walk, whether in a familiar or new location, can be really inspiring.

 Try shooting genres, subjects, and locations that you wouldn’t normally think to photograph.
 Experiment with new composition techniques and shooting angles.

 Try out a variety of camera apps to improve your technical skills.
 Maybe try some long exposure photography or tilt-shift effect.
 And don’t be afraid to experiment with different photo editing apps and effects.

 And finally, when the year is over, you’ll have 365 amazing photos to look back on.
 You should see a huge improvement in your photography, as well as increased confidence and motivation.
 The only problem is… what to do once the 365 days are over!